qwerttas/open-value-mining-code/README.md

 ## Notes

-This package removes private paths, API keys, generated intermediate files, non-essential experiment scripts, and sample data.
-It does not include the full experimental datasets because access to the dataset requires permission from its creator; please visit the dataset project page to obtain it.
+This package removes private paths, API keys, generated intermediate files, non-essential experiment scripts, and data.
+It does not include the full experimental datasets because access to the valueEval dataset requires permission from its creator; please visit the dataset project page to obtain it.